-Sleep deprivation has been shown to reduce dopamine receptor availability, resulting in decreased wakefulness.
+Sleep deprivation reduces dopamine receptor availability, resulting in decreased wakefulness.9

-It may not come as a surprise that mindfulness and meditation can help with emotional regulation, but did you know that regular meditation practice can actually lead to a persistent increase in tonic dopamine levels?
+It may not surprise you that mindfulness and meditation can help with emotional regulation.
+But did you know that regular meditation can actually lead to a persistent increase in tonic dopamine levels?10

 4. Get some sunlight!

-Not only will the sunshine stimulate vitamin D production and keep your circadian rhythm in check, but it can also increase dopamine receptor availability.
+Not only will the sunshine stimulate vitamin D production and keep your circadian rhythm in check, but it can also increase dopamine receptor availability.11

 5. Consider adjusting your diet.